holt/syringe/README.md

     return data;
 }, ['data']);
 ```
+**Note:** The `data` _parameter_ could actually be called anything (for example, `d` or `staff`) - it doesn't have to match the name of the injected object.

-Create a simple utility function into which, on invocation, the getter is injected:
+Let's create a simple utility function into which, on invocation, the getter is injected:

 ```javascript
 syr.on('log', ['get'], function (get, id) {